Michigan apples patiently waiting to become cider

 Cider: An apple a day keeps the doctor away!

 I used to be a bit of a beer connoisseur and while I liked beer, it didn't like me.
-So I switched to cider and have sampled over 200 ciders to date, including most local ciders (of which there are many tasty choices).
-I also enjoy supporting orchardists and encouraging more diversity in apple varieties.
+So I switched to hard cider and have sampled over 250 ciders to date, including most local ciders (of which there are many tasty choices).
+I like supporting orchardists and encouraging more diversity in apple varieties.

 The cider industry is growing faster than the craft beer industry ever grew!
 What kind of cider do you like: dry, medium, or sweet?
-Appley, fruity, herby, or barrel-aged?
+Apple-y, fruity, herby, or spiced?
 Need help choosing for yourself or maybe your bar/restaurant?
-Just ask!
+See below and/or just ask!

 Here are a few cider resources: